-As some of you social media stalkers know by now, we left western China after only three weeks of travel.
+We left western China after only three weeks of travel.

 The original plan was to travel around western and central China for two or three months.
 We’d enter from Pakistan, kick it in Xinjiang for a bit, get as close to Tibet as possible without having to get permits or be arrested, then exit through to Kyrgyzstan.
 We entered with high hopes, excited to explore a country that is so saturated with ancient history it’s fit to burst, that has a culture completely unlike any other in this world.

 As the days progressed, we realized our expectations were too high.
 The China we imagined was far, far to the east, and Xinjiang province was more of a tense territory taken from other countries, rather than a true extension of China.
 Our days turned into drags, and we spent more time being frustrated, bored, and whinging about lost funds than actually enjoying ourselves.